Skip to the content.

 # Load a model

-# Evaluate the Composite robustness of the model using Composite Attack (Full attack)
+# Evaluate the Compositional Adversarial Robustness of the model

 from composite_adv.attacks import CompositeAttack